UPC/ravada/docs/docs/INSTALL.rst

 The client must have a spice viewer such as virt-viewer.
 There is a package for linux and it can also be downloaded for windows.

+Run
+---

+The Ravada server is now installed, learn
+`how to run and use it <http://ravada.readthedocs.io/en/latest/docs/production.html>`__.

 Help
 ----